 The Pinnacle Bellevue South also has a sibling to the north — dubbed Pinnacle Bellevue North — which is also seeing these adjustments.
 Pinnacle’s northern companion will include 1,451 homes across six towers, with 1,814 total parking stalls, according to permits filed in 2023.
 The project continues to be characterized as mixed-use, but other uses are not discussed in the permits.

 We originally reported this project as 60,200 square feet for office space, 1,181 residential units, 129,500 square feet for non-office commercial space, and 1,814 parking spaces over seven towers.
-The 2023 revision means 270 additional residential units in place of the office and commercial space.
+The 2023 revision means 270 additional residential units in place of some office and commercial space.

 This shift away from office has solidified as a trend in the downtown core.
 In our last update, we had two big examples.
 Cloudvue had exchanged 1.3 million square feet of office space for nearly 1,200 homes and the final phase of the Washington Square project had exchanged 129,000 square feet of office space for 400 homes.
-Meanwhile, some office project had been shelved entirely, with new residential projects emerging elsewhere.
+Meanwhile, some office projects had been shelved entirely, with new residential projects emerging elsewhere.

 The residential shift is also impacting smaller projects in Bellevue.
 11040 Main Street, 305 108th Ave NE, and 200 112th Ave, have collectively shed proposals for over 500,000 square feet of office space in their latest iterations.
 In their place, more than 700 residential units have been proposed.
 Along with that lost office space, around 450 parking stalls are also being dropped.